approach0/search-engine/README.md

 The most updated code is closed source, it features very effective math-aware search and further supports text queries.
 The new system can search on 1 million documents in real time, hosted by only two low-cost servers.
 For information on the most recent development, please email `wxz8033 AT rit.edu` or contact me via WeChat (`hellozhongwei`).

-The reason that I choose to close source this project is I find a commercial company is [forking and (maybe) investigating the code](https://github.com/chensuim/search-engine/commit/27850b8db1338512ae7178da7ccb55460f6ac4f8), but it seems they would rather do it themself.
-Although the MIT license permits commercial usage, it starts to make me feel maybe I can get little benefit from exposing this project to public space, there is little chance I can get hired by them or be rewarded economically for all the effots I have spent writing this project, which unlike frameworks or other popular projects, can be used by a lot of pepople so that the authors get larger chance of being generously sponsored.
-Therefore I decide not to risk all the great potential value I can get out of this project, unless I failed to mine out its value (at that time I will open source it again).
-In addition, there are some research results I do not want to disclose too early.
-Nevertheless, I still welcome anyone who want to contribute and share the mind of doing things together.
-Moreover, if you have been invited as a member of the private repo, do not be too worry to share the code, please just ensure you are not sharing the code to people who only want to ultilize our efforts to make their own fortune.